Jalen Hurts Player Prop Bets for NFL Week 11 | Philadelphia vs. New Orleans 11/21/2021

 Season Stats

-- He's tacked on 549 rushing yards on 96 carries and five rushing touchdowns, averaging 54.9 yards per game.
+- He's also contributed on the ground, with 549 rushing yards (54.9 ypg) on 96 carries with five rushing touchdowns.

-- The Eagles have run 50.9% passing plays and 49.1% rushing plays this season.
-They rank 10th in the NFL in scoring.
+- The Eagles have called a pass in 50.9% of their plays from scrimmage this year while staying on the ground 49.1% of the time.
+This offensive attack ranks 10th in the NFL in points scored.

-- Hurts has thrown 40 passes in the red zone this season, 37.7% of his team's red zone plays.
+- Hurts has attempted 40 of his 296 passes in the red zone, accounting for 37.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Saints.